evandrocoan/AnkiAddons/sibilingsbury/README.md

 `Sibling` bury is helpful for cards that you do not like to see in the same week.

 This does not interfere with Anki's built-in sibling bury features;
-it only works for cards that do not empty `Source` or `Sibling` fields.
+it only works for cards that do not have an empty `Source` or `Sibling` fields.
 It will consider a card "sibling" from another if both cards have a `Source` or `Sibling` field with the same contents.